dbarton-uk/christmas-market/README.md

 ![alt text](https://github.com/dbarton-uk/christmas-market/blob/master/images/optimal_route.png?raw=true "Optimal Route")

 *Note: You may need to run the algorithm twice before getting consistent results!
-I have raised an issue [here](https://github.com/neo4j/neo4j/issues/12111) which describes the problem in more detail.*
+I have raised an issue [here](https://github.com/neo4j/neo4j/issues/12111) which describes the problem in more detail.* If anyone has any further insight here, please let me know!

 So there we have it.
 An optimal route through the Christmas Market, stopping at all selected chalets.
-Next let's see if we can get a good visual of the route, using the functionality of Neo4j Desktop.
+Now let's see if we can get a good visual of the route, using the functionality of Neo4j Desktop.

 ## Visualizing the route